-Member States will circulate denials to all other Member States using Form 1.
+1.4.2 Member States will circulate denials to all other Member States using Form 1.
 All fields must be filled in, or an explanation should be given of why a field is not relevant.
 Incomplete notifications will not be entered on the database by the Council Secretariat.

-1.4.3 All denial notifications, revocations and modifications must be written in either English or be copied to the Council Secretariat).
+1.4.3 All denial notifications, revocations and modifications must be written in either English or French.
+They are to be circulated by COREU to all Member States (the message will automatically be copied to the Council Secretariat).
 The classification should be "Restricted".
-The priority setting should be "urgent".
+The priority setting should be "normal".